-Finding your next book to read or DVD to watch sometime can be difficult.
-We offer several reader’s advisory resources to help make the choice.
+Finding your next book to read or DVD to watch sometimes can be difficult.
+So many titles to choose, so little time.
+We offer several reader’s advisory resources to help make the choice easier.

 Along with electronic resources, the library offers BookPage, a monthly magazine for new books.
 Pick up a copy of BookPage the next time you are in the library, or download their free app from the Apple Store.

-Worldcat is usually considered an interlibrary loan tool, but its immense database of books, magazines and other formats is a wonderful way to locate older books and favorite authors.
+Worldcat is an interlibrary loan tool, but its immense database is wonderful to locate older books and favorite authors.
 Ask a library staff member for the username and password to access WorldCat’s catalog.

 Other Websites and Blogs